TJLatin/website/_officers/derek-li.md

 latin_name: Ovidius
 photo: derek_li.jpg
 office: Dominus Telae
-level: Latin 3
+level: AP Latin
 email: derekl52738@gmail.com
 year: 2023
 word: audere
 facebook: https://www.facebook.com/derek.li.35325
 ---

-Salvete!
-I’m Derek Li, a junior in Latin 3 with Ms. Conklin, and I am your Dominus Telae for the year.
-My favorite subjects in school are, of course, Latin and CS.
-Outside of school however, I enjoy running, and I do cross country and track and field!
+Salvete, I'm Derek and I'm your Dominus Telae for the year!
+I love the Latin community and I'm looking forward to all the fun events we have this year!
+Outside of Latin, I like running (Cross Country and Track & Field) and doing CS things!